jkjung-avt/jkjung-avt.github.io/_posts/2018-09-24-object-detection-tutorial.md

 * You need to specify the number of classes correctly in the model config file.
 Take a look at `configs/ssd_mobilenet_v1_egohands.config`.
 The `model -> ssd -> num_classes` should be set to, say, 2 if you have 2 classes ('car' and 'pedestrian') to be detected.

 In addition, check how many labeled image files you have in your own dataset.
 In `create_tfrecords.sh` I set `--validation_set_size` to `500` so that 500 of the images in egohands dataset would go to the validation set, while the remaining (4,800 - 500 = 4,300) to the training set.
 We would generally allocate 10~20% of all images to the validation set.
-But if you have a large amount of training images to work with, you might just reserve a fixed number (say 10,000) for validation and thus increase the precentage of images in the training set.
+But if you have a large amount of training images to work with, you might just reserve a fixed number (say 10,000) for validation and thus increase the percentage of images in the training set.

 In `create_kitti_tf_record.py` I randomly shuffled the images each time before splitting the train/val sets.
 If you don't like that behavior, you could remove [that line of code](https://github.com/jkjung-avt/hand-detection-tutorial/blob/master/create_kitti_tf_record.py#L113), or set a fixed random seed so that you get a fixed split every time.

 # Configuring your own object detection model

 In my hand detection tutorial, I've included quite a few model config files for reference.
 You could refer to [TensorFlow detection model zoo](https://github.com/tensorflow/models/blob/master/research/object_detection/g3doc/detection_model_zoo.md) to gain an idea about relative speed/accuracy performance of the models.
 Pick a model for your object detection task.
-I'll use 'ssd_mobilenet_v1_egohands' as example below.
+I'll use 'ssd_mobilenet_v1_egohands' as an example below.

 ```
 ssd_mobilenet_v1_egohands.config